-If you’re been invited to attend an interview for one of our Photography degrees, you will be asked to bring a portfolio.
+If you’re been invited to attend an interview BA (Hons) Photography, you will be asked to bring a portfolio.
 So what should you include?

 Always bring photographic prints.
 These are useful to spread across the table to begin a dialogue about your work and your ideas - there’s no set size, but we like to see A4 or A3 if possible and around 19-21 prints is a perfect number.
 Be sure that your portfolio contains your very best work and the work that absolutely show us the kind of photographer you are and would like to be – perhaps get a second opinion on the edit of your portfolio to be sure.

 Try and theme your portfolio around a number of ideas or projects so we can see how you have tried to develop these over a series of photographs.

 It’s fine to include work in progress, as well as any work you do outside of school or college.
 Maybe you photograph a friend’s band, or have an interest that you express using photography… This work is often as interesting as the more formal portfolio materials.

 Where possible, bring a workbook or journal that shows your ideas as they have developed and any supporting research that has influenced your decisions and directions.